Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Cutting raised edge in raised panel doors

-Coupled with a plunge router and 1/2″ collet (in a router table) a raised panel bit cuts the panel edge.
-Since every door has a slightly different design you can pick these up in a variety of cutting patterns.
+Coupled with a plunge router and 1/2″ collet (in a router table), a raised panel bit cuts the panel edge.
+Since every door has a slightly different design, you can pick these up in various cutting patterns.

 7. Stile and Rail Router Bit Set